syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/023_db_parser/004_The_syslog-ng_patterndb_format/000_patterndb/000_ruleset/002_actions/README.md

 title: 'Element: actions'
 short_title: actions
 id: adm-parser-db-elem-actions
+description: >-
+	A container element for actions that are performed if a message is recognized by the pattern.
+For details on actions, see Triggering actions for identified messages. (optional)
 ---

 ## Location

 / patterndb / ruleset / actions

-## Description

-OPTIONAL --- A container element for actions that are performed if a message is recognized by the pattern.
-For details on actions, see Triggering actions for identified messages.

 ## Attributes